-lood Pressure
+2.2 Blood Pressure

 The arterial blood pressure is measured at two extremes.
 One is the highest (systolic) and the other is the lowest (diastolic) [22].
 These values vary around 120/70 mmHg [22].
 The most common restriction-free method for estimation is by using smartphones.
 They measure pulse transit time (PTT) [23, 24].
 PTT is defined as the time taken for the arterial pulse pressure wave to travel from the aortic valve to a peripheral site.
 It is directly related to the elasticity of the blood vessels.
 More elasticity means less BP and less elasticity means more BP [24].
 The signals used to measure can be ECG, PCG, or PPG.
 BP can be calculated using the equations in [23].
 Some methods use one, two, or three signals with machine learning algorithms [25, 26].
 Dey [26] developed the Android application InstaBP for BP monitoring using a PPG sensor integrated into the flagship Samsung smartphone models.
 The technique of Luo et al. [15] records the video of the face, extracts 126 features and adds 29 meta-features, and uses the multilayer perceptron machine learning method.
 Chandrasekhar et al. [23] recently introduced the innovative oscillometric finger pressing method.
 The authors utilized the iPhone X with a strain gauge array under the screen (3D Touch), which measures the pressure of fingertip placement.

-2
+2.3 Our Approach

 In contrast to most of the prior approaches, the work in this thesis is aimed at a completely contact-less way to extract both SPO2 and BP using a multi-spectral camera that permits use of colored and IR image streams simultaneously.
 It does so by estimating PPG parameters and utilizing them in SPO2 and BP prediction approaches.